 Well, that’s about it for today my friend!
 I hope you’ve gotten some valuable information out of this Tidal vs. Spotify Comparison.

 Which of these would you likely pay for?
-How much is good sound quality worth to YOU?
 Be sure to let me know!!

 If you have any other questions or feel I’ve missed the mark on something, leave a comment down below or contact me!